EvilBabyDemon/CourseReviewETH/README.md

 # CourseReviewETH
-Code for forum to review courses at ETH
+The actual code being used for forum to review courses at ETH.

-Needs to be used with own https://n.ethz.ch/~user/ Website to have switch aai authentication and get user info.
+This is the branch the site https://n.ethz.ch/~lteufelbe/coursereview/ is using.